OmarCompiled/Stuck_NULL_BYTES/README.md

 ## Gameplay

-### How a Run Works
-- Enter a nightmare shaped by phobias and past trauma.
-Rooms are randomly assembled to keep each attempt fresh.
-- Face waves of aggressive shadows that hunt you relentlessly.
-- Collect **memory shards** dropped by enemies.
-- Spend shards to unlock permanent upgrades for the next run.

 ### Core Loop
 1. Start a run
+2. Enter a randomly generated nightmare
-2. Fight and evade shadows
+3. Fight and evade shadows
-3. Collect shards
+4. Collect shards
-4. Defeat all shadows
+5. Defeat all shadows
-5. Spend shards on permanent upgrades
+6. Spend shards on permanent upgrades
-6. Repeat
+7. Repeat

 The first nightmare is **Nyctophobia**, a level of oppressive darkness where shadows close in and your vision warps as your sanity fades.